-Robert Cinits, P.Geo., Entrée’s Vice President, Corporate Development and currently a consultant to the Company, approved the scientific and technical information about the Entrée/Oyu Tolgoi JV Property and Shivee West on this website.
+Robert Cinits, P.Geo., formerly Entrée’s Vice-President, Corporate Development and currently a consultant to the Company, approved the scientific and technical information about the Entrée/Oyu Tolgoi JV Property and Shivee West on this website.
 For detailed information regarding the Entrée/Oyu Tolgoi JV Property, refer to Entrée’s News Release dated January 15, 2018 available on SEDAR at www.sedar.com.
 Entrée’s updated technical report has been filed under the Company’s SEDAR profile at www.sedar.com, and updates Entrée’s 2016 technical report on the Entrée/Oyu Tolgoi JV Project filed in March 2016.

 On January 15, 2018, Entrée released the results of an updated Technical Report on its interest in the Entrée/Oyu Tolgoi JV Property.
 The Technical Report discusses two alternative development scenarios, an updated reserve case (2018 Reserve Case) and a Life-of-Mine (LOM) Preliminary Economic Assessment (2018 PEA).